How to Stand Up a Revenue Operations Team

 (Maybe this goes without saying, but they should also understand and believe in the mission to unify your go-to-market operations.)

 Who Does RevOps Roll Up To?

 Once you’ve determined who will make up your revenue operations team, the next step is to build it.
 In our experience, this is where a lot of uncertainty comes from.
 There’s this idea that if your team doesn’t roll up to the “right” person or have the perfect structure from the get-go, it is doomed to fail.

-The truth is, it doesn’t matter whether your revenue operations team reports to your CRO, CFO, or CEO.
+The truth is, it doesn’t really matter whether your revenue operations team reports to your CRO, COO, or CEO.
 The important thing is that whoever it is, they know how to make revenue the north star for the team and oversee operational strategy accordingly.

 Some operators have also asked us whether they need to structure their revenue operations team according to the four core skills.
 To this, we say the fewer silos, the better.
 What you want is a unified team of generalists, not pods of different specialists.

 As you start to define your org shape, here are some things to consider: